 PhD in Urban Development and Governance

 IHS' PhD programme on Urban Development and Governance fuses urban management with governance, a solid, relevant and academically unique combination.
-The programme is divided into six clusters of research.
+The programme is divided into three clusters of research.
 Researchers working within these fields actively collaborate with each other to create a truly multidisciplinary research environment.

 Urban Sustainability and Climate Change Resilience